C2-DPO: Constrained Controlled Direct Preference Optimization: Introduction

 \section{Introduction}

-The problem of ensuring that AI systems act in accordance with human preferences, also known as the {\em alignment} problem, has become a critical focus in machine learning.
-Reinforcement Learning from Human Feedback (RLHF) has emerged as a promising approach towards solving this problem~\citep{RLHF}.
-RLHF proceeds by first learning a reward model (RM) from a winner-loser preference dataset followed by employing standard RL algorithms to maximize the learned RM while keeping the model close to a reference model.

-Recent years have witnessed the emergence of algorithms that solve the two RLHF sub-problems as a single optimization problem.
-Chief among these methods is the Direct Preference Optimization (\texttt{DPO}) algorithm~\cite{DPO}.
-It proceeds by leveraging the closed-form solution of the RLHF objective and using the preference dataset to align the model, thus obviating the explicit reward-learning phase of RLHF.
-Since then, numerous extensions and successors of DPO have been proposed, highlighting the need for a deeper examination of this new class of algorithms in order to unify and connect their underlying principles, and to highlight and fix their potential pitfalls.
+Ensuring that AI systems act in accordance with human preferences, also known as the {\em alignment} problem, has become a critical focus in machine learning.
+Reinforcement Learning from Human Feedback (RLHF) has emerged as one promising approach~\citep{RLHF}.
+RLHF proceeds by first learning a reward model (RM), and then employing standard RL algorithms to maximize the RM while keeping the model close to a reference model.
+Recent years have witnessed the emergence of algorithms that solve the two RLHF sub-problems in a single step, chief among them being Direct Preference Optimization (\texttt{DPO}) algorithm~\citep{DPO}. \texttt{DPO} proceeds by leveraging the closed-form solution of the RLHF objective and using the preference dataset to align the model, thus obviating the explicit reward-learning, as well as the need to sample new responses during training.
+Since then, numerous extensions and successors have been proposed, e.g.,~\texttt{IPO}~\citep{IPO} and \texttt{CDPO}~\citep{CDPO}, underscoring the need for a deeper investigation into this emerging class of algorithms to connect the underlying principles.

-In this paper, we first present a classification framework that reformulates the family of DPO-style algorithms.
-The primary benefit of this framework is that it unifies and extends a variety of existing DPO-style algorithms.
-Most notably, with specific choices of classification labels and loss function, we recover the popular \texttt{DPO} \cite{DPO} and \texttt{IPO} \cite{IPO} algorithms, revealing them as special cases of our classification formulation.
-Moreover, unlike traditional RLHF approaches that rely solely on binary preference pairs, our classification framework can naturally incorporate richer information, such as ranked lists of preferences and auxiliary score information (e.g.,~ratings) about the responses.

-We next leverage this classification perspective to investigate a peculiar behavior observed in several DPO-style algorithms: the decrease, or even collapse to zero, of the winner-loser probabilities.
-Note that prior work has documented this phenomenon~\cite{nemotron,ppo_vs_dpo,smaug,distilled_DPO,xiao2024caldpo,AIPO,sppo,APO}.
-Using our proposed classification framework, we pinpoint the root cause of this behavior: minimizing the loss in the DPO-style of algorithms only provides a single constraint for learning two probabilities, leaving the problem {\em under-constrained}.
-Leaning on this insight, we then propose a new set of constraints that can provably fix the under-specified nature of the DPO-style algorithms, thus effectively addressing the {\em probability-collapse} issue.
-These constraints are designed to control the movement of winner-loser probability mass between the reference and target policies.
-Our proposed algorithm, Constrained Controlled Classification DPO (\texttt{C-3DPO}), optimizes the \texttt{DPO} objective under these constraints.